bbauska/meta-react-basics/README.md

 Before the end of this section (24), there's another important concept that you need to be aware of: <i>finding the right amount of modularization</i>.

 What does this mean?
 Imagine, for example, that you had a number of small bags, and that each bag could only carry a single apple or pear.
 You'd end up having to wrap each "apple" inside a "bag".
 That doesn't make much sense.
 You can think about components making your layouts modular in a similar way.
 You don't want to have an entire layout contained in a single component, because that would be very difficult to work with.

 On the flip side, if you made each HTML element in your layout a separate component, that would make it very hard to work with, although such layout would be modular.
 So it's all about moderation.

-You need to organize your layouts by splitting them into meaningful areas of the page, and then code those meaningful areas as separate components. that would constitute the right amount of modularity.
-To reinforce this point, It might help to think of it in terms of how a person would describe a website: there's a menu, a footer, the shopping cart, etc.
+You need to organize your layouts by splitting them into meaningful areas of the page, and then code those meaningful areas as separate components.
+That would constitute the right amount of modularity.
+To reinforce this point, it might help to think of it in terms of how a person would describe a website: there's a menu, a footer, the shopping cart, etc.

 In conclusion, when you see a JSX element wrapping some other JSX element, you can easily understand that it's all just